-All eligible individuals, as defined herein, are required to file an annual COI Disclosure with the Office of Compliance.
+All eligible individuals are required to file an annual COI Disclosure with the Office of Compliance.
 All disclosure submissions are reviewed by the Office of Compliance.
 Family relationship disclosures that require additional review are shared with the Office of Human Resources to review and clear or resolve and document in a management plan.